GregK10/722Workshop_Velvet.SPAdes_YY.MY.GK/2_SPAdes.md

     K<##>/ – directory containing intermediate files from the run with K=<##>.
 These files should not be used as assembly results; use resulting contigs/scaffolds in files mentioned above.
 ```

 #### Now we have the SPAdes output ready.
 Now we will be assembling the genome using Velvet.
+Click [here](https://github.com/GregK10/722Workshop_Velvet.SPAdes_YY.MY.GK/blob/main/3_Velvet.md) to continue having fun!